 Photo Courtesy of NPS

-ORGANIZATION HIGHLIGHTS: Hopewell Furnace is a National Historic Site operated by the National Park Service as one of the finest examples of a restored charcoal burning cold blast iron furnace and its surrounding community.
-Such "iron plantations" played a crucial role in the development of southeastern Pennsylvania and laid the foundations for the industrial development of this country.
-Hopewell Furnace operated from 1771 until 1883, spanning several generations of that development, from its infancy in the colonial period to the creation of the steel and railroad industries of the 19th century.
+Hopewell Furnace is a National Historic Site operated by the National Park Service as one of the finest examples of a restored charcoal-burning cold blast iron furnace and its surrounding community.
+Such "iron plantations" played a crucial role in the development of southeastern Pennsylvania and laid the foundations for the industrial development of the United States.
+Hopewell Furnace operated from 1771 until 1883, spanning several generations of our country's development, from its infancy in the colonial period to the creation of the steel and railroad industries of the 19th century.

-SKILLS: Knowledge, Skills & Abilities in the following areas are helpful, but not required: Cultural Resources - history, archeology, or museum studies.
-Historical Interpretation - history, theater, communications, or park management.
-Maintenance – architecture, historic preservation, landscaping, carpentry, woodworking.
+SKILLS: Knowledge, Skills & Abilities - Knowledge, Skills & Abilities in the areas of Cultural Resources and Historical Interpretation are helpful, but not required.
 All volunteers must show a willingness to work and get along with a wide variety of co-workers and visitors.
-A genuine desire to insure that each visitor has an enjoyable experience at Hopewell Furnace is essential.
+A genuine desire to ensure that each visitor has an enjoyable experience at Hopewell Furnace is essential.
 Volunteers must be flexible enough to handle variations in work routine caused by shifting priorities and visitor needs.

 COMPENSATION: No financial compensation.
-A great opportunity to learn through on-the-job experience about the daily operations of a National Park and the skills required for historical interpretation, visitor center operations, cultural resource preservation and management, and maintenance activities.
+A great opportunity to learn through on-the-job experience about the daily operations of a National Park.